Vamp-ECU/AreYouVamp/README.md

 **How to Use:**

-1. Fill in the form (shadow preference, complexion, garlic aversion, etc.).
+1. Fill in the form (shadow preference, complexion, garlic aversion).
 2. Click "Submit"
 3. View the results!